spatie/laravel-newsletter/README.md

 Newsletter::createCampaign($subject, $contents);
 ```
 The method will create a campaign, but not send it.
+If you want to send a campaign, see below.

 If you have multiple lists defined in the config file you must pass the name of the list an extra parameter: